srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     The name should be descriptive enough to identify the alert.

-1. In the **Description** filed, enter **This alert is raised when the number of devices connected to the iot-az220-training-{your-id} hub is greater than or equal to 5.**
+1. In the **Description** field, enter **This alert is raised when the number of devices connected to the iot-az220-training-{your-id} hub is greater than or equal to 5.**

     The description field is optional, but recommended.

+1. In the **Save alert to resource group** field, ensure the expected resource group is selected - i.e. **rg-az220**.

 1. In the **Severity** field, ensure that **Sev 3** is selected.

     In our scenario, this alert is *informational* and not indicative of any critical failure, therefore **Sev 3** is the correct choice.

     > **Note**:  The severity level option are Sev 0 - Sev 4.
 Your business should have an established definition for each level.
-    >
-    > For example, Contoso may have defined these levels as follows:
+For example, Contoso may have defined these levels as follows:
     >* Sev 0 = Critical
     >* Sev 1 = Error
     >* Sev 2 = Warning
     >* Sev 3 = Informational
     >* Sev 4 = Verbose

-1. For the **Enable rule upon creation** field, ensure that the checkbox is selected (checked).
+1. For the **Enable alert rule upon creation** field, ensure that the checkbox is selected (checked).

     > **Note**:  It can take up to 10 minutes for a metric alert rule to become active.